xypan1232/node2loc/README.md

 In this study, node2loc mainly consists of the following three components: 1) learned embedding from a protein-protein network using node2vec; 2) SMOTE for oversampling minority classes; 3) a LSTM classifier for classifying 16 subcellular locations.
 Please refer to 3.2 for how to run node2loc for classifying and predicting protein subcellular locations.<br>

-Here we provided the learned embedding with 500-D. you can use Minimum redundancy maximum relevance (<a href="http://home.penglab.com/proj/mRMR/index.htm">mRMR</a>) to reorder the embedding, then train and evaluate each feature subset using IFS with RNN, and select the feature subset with the best performance. <br>
+Here we provided the learned embedding with 500-D learned from a human protein-protein network.
+To yield higher performance, you can use Minimum redundancy maximum relevance (<a href="http://home.penglab.com/proj/mRMR/index.htm">mRMR</a>) to reorder the embedding, then train and evaluate each feature subset using IFS with RNN, and select the feature subset with the best performance. <br>

 The dataset with 500-D embedding as reprenstations for proteins and subcellular locaitons as lables is given in this repository, including training and test set file.
 The training file is train_dataset.zip, and you need decompress it.
 The mapping between label ID and subcellular locations is given in file labelID_to_locations.
 The test file test_dataset.zip contains the embedding for other proteins not in the benchmakr set, and we want to predict the locations for them. <br>